GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 Thus, it's a rare scenario that autoplay is an appropriate good choice.
 If content is important, not using autoplay will maximize its exposure; if carousel content is not important, then the use of autoplay will detract from more important content.
 In addition, autoplaying carousels can be difficult to read (and annoying, too).
 People read at different speeds, so it's rare that a carousel consistently transitions at the "right" time.

 Ideally, slide navigation should be user-directed via navigation controls.
 If you must use autoplay, autoplay should disable on user hover.
-In addition, the slide transition rate should take slide content into account -  the more text that a slide contains, the longer it should be displayed on screen.
+In addition, the slide transition rate should take slide content into account-the more text that a slide contains, the longer it should be displayed on screen.

 #### Keep text and images separate